Anthony J. Marolda

 Gloucester, Massachusetts is on Cape Ann.
 It is America's oldest fishing port and still has an active fleet.
 It's picturesque beauty and long history has attracted artists and writers for centuries.
 Winslow Homer and Edward Hopper, for example, painted some of their most famous works here.
 Rudyard Kipling spent significant time on Cape Ann while writing his classic novel, "Captains Courageous".

 The surf, beaches, granite outcroppings, rocky shores, seabirds, quaint lighthouses and historic sailing vessels combine to make everyday an artist's feast.
-Inspired by the area and the artists, I've been painting and writing about Cape Ann for the last several years.
+Inspired by the area and the artists, I've been painting Cape Ann scenes for thirty years, and writing maritime adventures for the last several years.

 The upper painting is Sunset Rocks at Lighthouse Beach.
 The Beach is in Annisquam Village, a part of Gloucester.
 The rocks are exposed at low tide.
 The beach faces to the west and during some sunsets the rocks take on a special glow.
 I tried to capture the essence of that look with an oil pastel painting.